PhD, University of North Carolina, Chapel Hill, 2007

 MSPH, University of North Carolina, Chapel Hill, 2004

-Prior to joining Johns Hopkins I was a postdoctoral fellow with Dr. Kara Nelson, working at the interface of engineering and micriobiology, in the Department of Civil and Environmental Engineering at the University of California Berkeley.
-My PhD and MSPH graduate research in microbiology was with Dr. Mark Sobsey in the Department of Environmental Sciences and Engineering at the University of North Carolina at Chapel Hill.
-I have a BS in Biology from Davidson College .
+Prior to joining Johns Hopkins Dave was a postdoctoral fellow with Dr. Kara Nelson, working at the interface of engineering and microbiology, in the Department of Civil and Environmental Engineering at the University of California Berkeley.
+His doctoral and MSPH graduate research in microbiology was with Dr. Mark Sobsey in the Department of Environmental Sciences and Engineering at the University of North Carolina at Chapel Hill.
+He has a BS in Biology from Davidson College.

 Dave currently resides in Asheville, North Carolina.
 You may follow him at Twitter at @davelove1.

 Honors and Awards

 JHSPH Excellence in Teaching Award: Summer Institute 2016, 2017